article

 Gain access or infiltration

 After selecting a target, an advanced persistent threat gains entry to its targets through three primary vectors—authorized users, network resources, or web assets.
-The target is breached using several approaches (sometimes complemented by a DDoS attack to create distraction), including:
+The target is breached using several approaches (sometimes complemented by a distributed denial of service (DDoS) attack to create distraction), including:

 1. Application vulnerabilities